-We have expanded our investment management platform to include other consultative, operational and technology components, and have created diverse solutions tailored to the needs of a specific market.
+Our investment management platform includes other consultative, operational and technology components tailored to the needs of a specific market.
 These components may include investment strategies, consulting services, administrative and processing services and technology tools.
+As an example, SEI's investment management platform is an integral component of OCIO services offered to institutional investors, and SEI's Turnkey Asset Management Program (TAMP) offered to investment advisors.

-As of December 31, 2018, we managed \$211.2 billion in assets including:
+As of December 31, 2019, we managed \$244.6 billion in assets including:

-- \$156.0 billion invested in fixed-income and equity funds and separately managed account programs; - \$42.9 billion invested in collective trust fund programs; and - \$12.3 billion invested in liquidity or money market funds.
+- \$177.7 billion invested in fixed-income and equity funds and separately managed account programs; - \$58.2 billion invested in collective trust fund programs; and - \$8.7 billion invested in liquidity or money market funds.

-An additional \$96.1 billion in assets is managed by our unconsolidated affiliate LSV, a registered investment advisor that specializes in value equity management for its clients.
+An additional \$107.5 billion in assets is managed by our unconsolidated affiliate LSV, a registered investment advisor that specializes in value equity management for its clients.